Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 - Measurable impact

-Red flags:
+Red flags

-- Not meeting commitments
+- Missing commitments

-- Avoiding responsibility for results
+- Avoiding responsibility

 15. Strive to Be Earth’s Best Employer

-Create a safe, inclusive workplace.
+What it means Leaders create a safe, inclusive workplace.

-Interviewers look for:
+Interviewers look for

 - Team well-being